DerFu/c64_bracket_theme/README.md

 # C64

-* C64 is a Dark Theme for Brackets!
+* C64 is a Theme for Brackets!

 # How to install